 The Silver Line is a free confidential helpline providing information, friendship and advice to older people.
 It is open 24 hours a day, every day of the year.
 Phone 0800 4 70 80 90.

-Try searching our Community directory for groups and activities in your area.
+Try searching our Community directory for social groups and activities in your area.

 The internet provides new ways to stay in touch with people and to access information